bcristobal/Gestion-de-Hotel/README.md

-JUnitPerf + Mockito + Jersey + DataNucleus + MySQL
+Gestión de Hotel
 ==================================================

-This example shows how to use JUnitPerf to test the performance of the REST API.
+## Run Locally

 Run the next command to clean and compile:

-      mvn clean complile
+      mvn clean compile

 Run the following command to compile all classes and launch the unit tests:

       mvn test

 Make sure that the database was correctly configured.
-Use the contents of the file *create-message.sql* to create the database and grant privileges.
+Use the contents of the file *create-hotels.sql* to create the database and grant privileges.
 For example:

       mysql –uroot -p < sql/create-hotels.sql